gamesbook/pyprototypr/docs/examples/index.rst

 5. `BGG <bgg.rst>`_ - how to retrieve and display data that can be accessed from the BoardGameGeek API
 6. `Various <various.rst>`__ - examples of miscellaneous "real world" objects;
-   usually constructed using multiple different elements from **pyprototypr**
+   usually constructed using multiple different elements of **pyprototypr**